Couple looking at tax documents

 Who is eligible for the earned income tax credit?

-• Your investment income needs to be below the limit (the limit changes yearly)
+• Your investment income must be below the annual limit (this changes each year)

-• You must be a United States citizen for the entire tax year and have a valid Social Security number
+• You must be a U.S. citizen or resident for the entire tax year and have a valid Social Security number

-It’s possible that you may have different qualifications if you are a military or clergy member or if you have relatives with disabilities.
+Special rules may apply if you’re in the military, clergy, or have a disabled family member.
 Use the IRS qualification assistant if you think this is the case.
-You may qualify for the earned income tax credit even if you’re not married or don’t have a child.
+You might still be eligible for the earned income tax credit even if you’re single or don’t have a child.

 $632